Bluesoup | Great creative campaigns that love to make you smile |…

 Picking just a handful of favourite ad campaigns is hard.

-Michael Cera for CeraVe
+Michael Cera for CeraVe.

 Agency: Ogilvy PR

-Michael Cera (the actor) was spotted wandering around New York with bags full of CeraVe moisturiser, handing them out, slapping his face on bottles and signing them for confused passersby.
-Naturally, social media went into overdrive, with people tagging CeraVe demanding to know what on earth was going on.
-Turns out, it was all part of a brilliantly weird PR stunt!
+Michael Cera (yes, that Michael Cera) was spotted wandering around New York with bags full of CeraVe moisturiser, handing them out, slapping his face on bottles, and signing them for confused passersby.
+Naturally, social media went into overdrive, with people tagging CeraVe, demanding to know what on earth was going on.
+It was all part of a clever PR campaign that blurred the lines between brand reality and parody.

-I’m already a fan of CeraVe (though sadly, I haven’t stumbled across a bottle signed by Michael… yet).
+I'm already a fan of CeraVe (though sadly, I haven’t stumbled across a bottle signed by Michael… yet).
+This one stood out for its originality and the way it managed to drive conversation without feeling forced, a great example of marketing with its own voice.

-“Is it even a city?” for Visit Oslo
+“Is it even a city?” for Visit Oslo.

 Agency: Newslab

 This one made me laugh, especially because I have a few Norwegian friends (one of whom lives in Oslo).
-Instead of the usual over-the-top, everything-is-perfect holiday ad, this campaign takes the opposite approach.
-A completely unimpressed local gives a deadpan rundown of the city’s charms, barely mustering any enthusiasm.
-It’s dry, it’s hilarious and it’s basically a masterclass in ‘anti-advertising'.
+Instead of the typical, polished tourism commercial, this advertising campaign flips the format completely.
+A totally unimpressed local gives a deadpan rundown of Oslo’s ‘charms’, barely mustering any enthusiasm.

-Welcome to Melbourne – Specsavers
+Welcome to Melbourne – Specsavers.

 Agencies: TBWA/Melbourne, Specsavers

 I love that “Should’ve Gone to Specsavers” is still going strong after 20 years!
-It’s one of those taglines that never gets old.
+It’s one of those now iconic slogans that never gets old.
+This time, Specsavers targeted bleary-eyed travellers landing at Sydney Airport with a huge billboard that read: “Welcome to Melbourne”.

 Agency: Wieden+Kennedy Portland

-Premier Inn gets a Gavin & Stacey makeover
+Premier Inn gets a Gavin & Stacey makeover.

 Campaign by 72 Point